LJMUAstroecology/flirpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report or other issue (feature requests, help, etc).
+name: Bug report
-about: Create a report to help us improve
+about: Report issues in Flirpy where things don't work as intended
 title: ''
 labels: bug
 assignees: ''